FFlameyyy/Cryper-SEhv489UH8g/README.md

 ## 🔥Info🔥

- Works On And Maybe More.
+ Works On Synapse X And Maybe More.

 The Current Version Of The Script On The Website Is V2.0